voxpupuli/puppet-snmp/README.markdown

 Default: [ udp:127.0.0.1:162, udp6:[::1]:162 ]

 #####`ro_community`
-Read-only (RO) community string for snmptrap daemon.
+Read-only (RO) community string or array for snmptrap daemon.
 Default: public

 #####`ro_community6`
-Read-only (RO) community string for IPv6.
+Read-only (RO) community string or array for IPv6.
 Default: public

 #####`rw_community`
-Read-write (RW) community string.
+Read-write (RW) community string or array.
 Default: none

 #####`rw_community6`
-Read-write (RW) community string for IPv6.
+Read-write (RW) community string or array for IPv6.
 Default: none

 #####`ro_network`
 Network that is allowed to RO query the daemon.
-Can be an array.
+Can be string or array.
 Default: 127.0.0.1

 #####`ro_network6`
 Network that is allowed to RO query the daemon via IPv6.
-Can be an array.
+Can be string or array.
 Default: ::1/128

 #####`rw_network`
 Network that is allowed to RW query the daemon.
-Can be an array.
+Can be string or array.
 Default: 127.0.0.1

 #####`rw_network6`
 Network that is allowed to RW query the daemon via IPv6.
-Can be an array.
+Can be string or array.
 Default: ::1/128

 #####`contact`